FAN-529/URIS/README.md

 # Siamese Network-based Intraoperative Video Analysis for Cataract Surgical Instrument Recognition
-Undergraduate Research and Innovation Scheme (URIS) | EEE Department
+Undergraduate Research and Innovation Scheme (URIS) | The Hong Kong Polytechnic University

 ## Project Overview
 This project focuses on **intraoperative surgical instrument recognition for cataract surgery** based on Siamese Network.
 By integrating YOLOv10 for real‑time instrument extraction and advanced multi‑modal embedding models, it solves the problems of background interference, similar‑instrument misclassification and information redundancy in traditional frame‑by‑frame detection, and significantly improves recognition accuracy and generalization.